 A Sonoran Truth Guest Editorial by Arek R. Fressadi, September 1, 2017.

-On August 1, 2017, Carrie Dyrek, Cave Creek’s longstanding Town Clerk, was unanimously selected to be Cave Creek’s Town Manager.
+On August 1, 2017, Cave Creek’s longstanding Town Clerk Carrie Dyrek was unanimously selected to be Cave Creek’s Town Manager.
 Carrie’s passive/aggressive personality is perfect for Town Manager because she knows where all the bones are buried.
 Former Town Council members Shea Stanfield and Grace Meeth acknowledged that Carrie tampered with Town Council minutes and agendas.
 Tampering with public records is a Class 6 Felony.
 A.R.S. § 13-2407.
 The presumptive term for a Class 6 felony is one year in prison.
-The aggravated term as in Carrie’s case should be two years but government criminals have to be timely prosecuted or the claim is time barred by Arizona’s Statute of Limitations.
+The aggravated term in Carrie’s case should be two years but government criminals have to be timely prosecuted or the claim is time barred by Arizona’s Statute of Limitations.
 Carrie relies on Cave Creek’s attorneys to keep her out of jail.

-The first duty of every Cave Creek elected official or employee is to “support the Constitution of the United States and the Constitution and laws of the State of Arizona;” to “bear true faith and allegiance to the same, and defend them against all enemies, foreign and domestic” and “faithfully and impartially discharge the duties.”
+The first duty of every Cave Creek elected official or employee is to “support the Constitution of the United States and the Constitution and laws of the State of Arizona;” to “faithfully and impartially discharge [their] duties.”
 The second duty is to serve the citizens of Cave Creek.
-For decades, Cave Creek’s Town Manager and Town Councils have not upheld their Oaths of Office.
+For decades, Cave Creek’s Town Manager, town employees, and Town Councils have not upheld their Oaths of Office.

-One of the core tenants of town governance is respecting property rights and due process––entitlements embedded in the 5th and 14th amendments of the U.S. Constitution.
+A core tenant of town governance is providing due process and respecting property rights embedded in the 5th and 14th amendments of the U.S. Constitution.
 Every elected official and employee in Cave Creek must strictly comply with these rights to uphold their Oath of Office.
 Carrie Dyrek did not.